asbarron/roblox-sms-notifier/README.md

 # roblox-notifier
-Simple Python app that sends an SMS notification when a Roblox user comes online This could be useful if you are waiting for a friend to come online or trying to catch a streamer online
+Simple Python app that sends an SMS notification when a Roblox user comes online.

+This could be useful if you are waiting for a friend to come online or trying to catch a streamer online.

 # Run
 python3 `app/notifier.py`